 Volunteer and make a difference

-BCAN Chapter: Helping your local chapter is another great way to get involved.
-You never know when they need help staffing a booth at a community health fair or some other outreach event.
-And, it’s an excellent way to meet new people!
+BCAN Chapters: Supporting your local chapter is another great way to get involved.
+They often need help staffing a booth at community health fairs and other outreach events – and it’s a great opportunity to meet new people!

-DIY fundraising eventHold a fundraising on behalf of BCAN.
-In recent years, volunteers have organized golf tournaments, Appalachian trail hikes, boy scout troop programs, and shop for bladder cancer events, and more.
+DIY fundraising event: Host a fundraising on behalf of BCAN!
+In recent years, volunteers have organized golf tournaments, Appalachian trail hikes, Boy Scout troop programs, and Shop for Bladder Cancer events, and more.

 WHY I VOLUNTEER